Skip to content

 Semester 1 · 30178 · Bachelor in Tourism, Sport and Event Management · 6CP · DE

-In this course, we will discuss the peculiarities of professional team sports leagues, sports labor markets and sports events from an economic perspective.
-Moreover, we will also take a closer look at the market for leisure and recreational sports with an emphasis on the health effects of practicing sports as well as the political importance of both, professional and amateur sports.
-This will help us to derive policy recommendations not only for politicians and event organizers, but also for professional as well as recreational athletes.
+In this course, we examine the special features of professional team sports leagues, the labour markets in professional sports, and the organisation of major sporting events from an economic perspective.
+In addition, we examine the market for amateur and recreational sports from a health economics perspective and explore the political significance of both competitive and recreational sports.
+This enables us to formulate recommendations for action not only for event organisers, but also for politicians, professional athletes and amateur athletes.

 Lecturers: Andreas Dibiasi